-NOTE: The maximum size of a RAIDset is up to 1.024TB
+NOTE: The maximum size of a BAIDset is 1.024TB

-Compaq RAIDsets are RAID level 3/5 storagesets that use the best characteristics of RAID level 3 and RAID level 5.
-A RAIDset should only contain disk drives of the same capacity.
+StorageWorks RAIDsets are RAID level 3/5 storagesets that use the best characteristics of RAID level 3 and RAID level 5.
+A RAIDset should contain only disk drives of the same capacity.
 The controller limits the effective capacity of each member to the capacity of the smallest member in the storageset (base member size) when the storageset is initialized.
 Thus, if you combine 9 GB disk drives with 4 GB disk drives in the same storageset, you will waste 5 GB of capacity on each 9 GB member.
 A RAIDset must include at least 3 disk drives, but no more than 14.